Skip to main content

 Furthermore, testosterone improves insulin sensitivity.
 One key mechanism is its effect on muscle tissue.
 Testosterone is a potent anabolic hormone, promoting the growth of lean muscle mass.
 Muscle is the primary site of glucose disposal in the body.

 By increasing muscle mass, TRT enhances the body’s capacity to clear glucose from the bloodstream, reducing the burden on the pancreas to produce insulin.
 At a cellular level, testosterone has been shown to upregulate the expression of key proteins involved in the insulin signaling pathway and glucose transport, such as GLUT4.
-This restoration of is reflected in clinical studies showing improvements in HbA1c and HOMA-IR scores in men undergoing TRT.
+This restoration of insulin sensitivity is reflected in clinical studies showing improvements in HbA1c and HOMA-IR scores in men undergoing TRT.

 Testosterone functions as a critical metabolic regulator, directly shifting body composition away from fat storage and towards lean mass, thereby improving insulin signaling.